Arjunkhera/Notes/tools/react/part1.md

 Go where the processing power is

 1. Data and Application were both on servers:
-    1. These were mainframes
+    - These were mainframes
-    2. Access was only through dedicated dumb terminals
+    - Access was only through dedicated dumb terminals
 2. Then the applications were pushed to the clients:
     - Distribution is a headache
     - mulitple architectures
     - no worries about client system
 3. Web application:
-    1. back to step 1, combining data and application
+    - back to step 1, combining data and application
-    2. earlier we had dedicated dumb terminals
+    - earlier we had dedicated dumb terminals
-    3. now we have browsers
+    - now we have browsers
-    4. all you need is a browser to access
+    - all you need is a browser to access
 4. Desktop applications made a big comeback:
-    1. Just now that the platform was mobile
+    - Just now that the platform was mobile
-    2. So the applications are now deployed on mobile
+    - So the applications are now deployed on mobile
-    3. Just like step 2
+    - Just like step 2

 ---

 ### The stack now

 Push the UI completely to the client side
-1. Controllers:
-    1. deciding what to based on user interaction
+1. Controllers: deciding what to based on user interaction
-2. Views:
-    1. components responsible for generating the HTML
+2. Views: components responsible for generating the HTML
-3. Models:
-    1. maintaining the application state
+3. Models: maintaining the application state

-** so, in all**
+**So, in all**
 1. We need the server for data storage
 2. So the request and response are now data
 3. This leads to much faster response times